sean-gordon/Investec-ActualBudget/README.md

 2. Click the **Settings** (Gear icon) in the top right.

 ### 1. Sync Profiles
-The new "Profiles" system allows you to manage multiple sync configurations independently.
+The "Profiles" system allows you to manage multiple sync configurations independently.
 *   **Create Profile**: Click the `+` button to add a new profile.
 *   **Name**: Give your profile a descriptive name (e.g., "Sean's Investec").
+*   **Enable/Disable**: Use the toggle to temporarily pause syncing for a profile without deleting it.
+*   **Test Connections**: Use the "Test Connection" buttons to verify your credentials for both Investec and Actual Budget.
 *   **Credentials**: Enter the unique Investec Client ID, Secret, and API Key for this profile.
 *   **Actual Budget Target**:
     *   **Server URL**: Specify the exact URL and port for the target Actual Budget instance (e.g., `http://192.168.1.50:5006` for Sean, `http://192.168.1.50:5007` for Shelley).